google/chromeos-filesystems/webdavfs/readme.md

 To test the extension itself, start the server and install the extension as above.
 Click on the WebDAV entry in the sidebar of the Files app and explore the directories.

-To experiment with the API, run the WebDAV server in the same way and then open `test/manual/index.html` in a browser.
-You can run a local HTTP server by running `grunt connect`, and then visit the page at `http://localhost:9000/test/manual`.
-You can then make API calls from the browser console using the WebDAV client library and inspect the repsonses.

 ### Automatic

 To run the unit test suite, start the server and then run `grunt test`.
 The results will appear in your console.